 Mango lends a fruity but not overpowering taste to an already line of ingredients that make up the base of any milkshake: ice cream, milk and ice.

-- Sweet and refreshing: mangoes are packed with natural sweetness and have a fresh, fruity flavor that elevates the already refreshing milkshake.
+- Sweet and refreshing: mangoes are packed with natural sweetness and have a fresh, fruity flavor.

 - Quick and easy: you only need 5 to 10 minutes and a blender, making it a perfect drink for hot summer days or busy mornings.

-- Familiar and comforting: even though mango is not an everyday fruit, this milkshake is old-fashioned and crowd-pleasing, loved by kids and adults.
+- Familiar and comforting: even though mango is not an everyday fruit, this milkshake is old-fashioned and crowd-pleasing.

 - Vanilla ice cream: homemade or store-bought.